custom-cards/button-card/README.md

 > [!IMPORTANT]
 >
-> While `section_mode` is enabled: using `aspect_ratio` or setting the card's `height` or `width` using CSS will probably the layout and is considered incompatible.
+> While `section_mode` is enabled: using `aspect_ratio` or setting the card's `height` or `width` using CSS will probably break the layout and is considered incompatible.
 There might be other incompatible options, if you find any, please update this documentation by submitting a PR.

 ![section_mode_true](examples/section_mode.png)